Category: Encyclopedia of the Eye

 LAGOPHTALMUS

 It is a condition in which the eyelid cannot cover the eyeball so the cornea and conjunctiva become dry and prone to inflammation (keratitis e lagophthalmo).
-Causes: This occurs because of the orbicular muscle weakness caused by facial nerve palsy due to severe exophthalmos and eyelid tissue defect.
-Treatment: The cause of lagophtalmus should […]
+Causes: This occurs […]

 Read more »